 - Nice Mice: Averted; the mice (or at least the royal family) are a nasty bunch.

 - No Name Given: The names of the king, queen, and court astronomer are never given.
 The nutcracker and Marie's parents are only known by their surnames.

 - Our Giants Are Bigger: Marzipan Castle was once threatened by a giant named Sweettooth.
 The people of Candytown (Konfektburg) bought him off by offering him a precinct of the city and a large portion of Marmalade Grove.

-- The Quest: Drosselmeier went on one to find the cure for Princess Pirlipat.
+- The Quest: Drosselmeier went on a 15 year journey to find the cure for Princess Pirlipat.